ElenaUJ/MovieMate-backend/README.md

 ## Overview

-The MyFlix movie app will provide users with access to information about different movies, directors, and genres.
+The MovieMate movie app will provide users with access to information about different movies, directors, and genres.
 Users will be able to register, update their personal information, and manage a list of their favourite movies.

 The server-side comprises a well-designed REST API and architected NoSQL database, built using JavaScript, Node.js, Express and MongoDB.